ChaseQ9/Heart-Rate-Monitor4-CS410-SP2025/README.md

 through the Flask framework.

 ## Warning
-Our project was implemented with a broken sensor so when integrating our the source code with your sensor, you will have to adjust the threshhold value which determines a singular heart rate depending on how sensitive your sensor is.
+Our project was implemented with a broken sensor so when integrating our the source code with your sensor, you will have to adjust the threshhold value in project.ino which determines a singular heart rate depending on how sensitive your sensor is.
 Check the issue page on our website for more details on how PPG or photo-plethysmography works.